Ce11an/Ce11an/README.md

 - 👋 Hi, I’m @Ce11an
 - 👀 I’m interested in all things Data Science!
 - ⌨️ I code in Python and R
-- 🌱 I’m currently learning how to build APIs
+- 🌱 I’m currently learning how to build web APIs
 - 📫 How to reach me talk2me@cellanhall.co.uk

 <!---